Over 50s travel insurance

 Pay any additional costs

-You won't be covered until the premium is paid
+You won't be covered until you've paid for the policy.

 Does over 50s travel insurance cost more?